razan0r/Travel-App/readme.md

 3. Build the project: `npm run build`
 4. Start the server: `npm start`

+## Node.js Version

+Ensure you are using Node.js version **v18.18.2** to avoid any compatibility issues with dependencies.

 ## APIs Used

 - **Geonames API**: For location coordinates.